 Shopping

-Stores are generally open from 9:00 a.m. to 1:00 p.m. and from 4:00 to 7:00 p.m. on weekdays (including Sunday) and are closed on Saturday.
+Stores are generally open from 9:00 to 7:00 p.m. on weekdays (including Sunday) and are closed on Saturday.
 On Friday and eve of holidays, stores close at Noon.
 Department stores and malls are open all day and some evenings.
 If you like to bargain, comb the colorful local markets and bazaars (Jerusalem, Acre, Jaffa) for handmade arts and crafts.

 Remember to ask for the “V.A.T.
 Refund Form” as discussed in the V.A.T. section of this booklet.